owacoder/cppdatalib/README.md

 ### Large Data

 cppdatalib supports streaming with a small memory footprint.
 Most conversions require no buffering or minimal buffering.
 Also, there is no limit to the nesting depth of arrays or objects.
 This makes cppdatalib much more suitable for large datasets.

-## Limitations

-   - Internal operation of complex object keys is recursive (due to STL constraints) and deeply nested arrays or objects in complex keys may result in undefined behavior.
-Note that this limitation does not apply to array elements or object values, just object keys.

 ## Usage